 In 1993, Scott started his own mechanical contracting firm.
 The Dillsburg-based business provides contract construction and maintenance services to municipal and investor-owned utilities from North Carolina to New York and specializes in large meter calibration.

 Scott began his military career in 1980 when he enlisted in the Pennsylvania Army National Guard.
 He attended basic training at Fort Dix, New Jersey, and graduated Advanced Individual Training at Fort Belvoir, Virginia, as a technical drafting specialist.
 He graduated as the president of his Officer Candidate School and was commissioned a Second Lieutenant in the Field Artillery branch.
 He soon branch-transferred to Army Aviation, where he became qualified in numerous aircraft (Huey, Cayuse, Kiowa, Cobra, Chinook, Apache, and Blackhawk) and is an instructor pilot.
 He has commanded at the company, battalion and brigade levels throughout his career.
 Most notably, Lieutenant Colonel Perry commanded the 2-104th General Support Aviation Battalion, which deployed to Iraq from 2009-2010.
 During this deployment, Scott flew 44 combat missions.
 In 2011, he was promoted to the rank of Colonel, and recently completed command of the Fort Indiantown Gap National Training Site.
-He presently serves as the Assistant Division Commander (Support) for the 28th Infantry Division.
-He is a graduate of the US Army War College with a Master’s Degree in Strategic Studies, and recently was selected as a General Officer candidate.
+He presently serves at the rank of Brigadier General in the position of Assistant Division Commander (Support) for the 28th Infantry Division.
+He is a graduate of the US Army War College with a Master’s Degree in Strategic Studies.

 Scott’s service to the community has included serving as the chairman of the Carroll Township Planning Commission, and as a member of the township Source Water Protection Committee.
 He was chairman of the Dillsburg Area Wellhead Protection Advisory Committee and he served on the Dillsburg Revitalization Committee.
 He was active in the Jaycees and was the regional director for the state organization.
 He also is a member of Dillsburg Legion Post #26, Dillsburg VFW Post #6771, Lions Club International, Army Aviation Association of America, the NRA, and numerous other associations.